Check washing costs millions every year in the U.S. and it is increasing at an alarming rate.

 What is Check Washing?

-Crooks steal checks left in mailboxes or remove mail deposited in U.S. Postal Service collection boxes by using keys stolen from mail carriers or by fishing them out with string and something sticky.
-They may also steal your outgoing mail if you leave it for the postal carrier or even steal mail you receive in hopes to find a check.
+Crooks steal checks left in mailboxes or remove mail deposited in U.S. Postal Service collection boxes.
+They may also steal your outgoing or incoming mail from your mailbox in hopes of finding a check.
 Using cheap chemicals like bleach or acetone, they erase the payee name and amount, leaving the signature intact.
 After drying, checks are rewritten for more money and deposited or cashed.

 How to Avoid Check Washing Fraud

-There are several things you can do if you’re worried about your checks getting stolen, washed and used for check fraud.
+There are several things you can do to prevent your checks getting stolen, washed and used for check fraud.

 • Use electronic bill pay and transfers.
 One of the best ways to avoid check washing fraud is to stop using checks.